jdimauro/witch-lights/README.md

 ### NeoPixel Cables

-You'll have to solder and heat-shrink one end of a waterproof 4-pin cable to each side of the strip.
+You'll have to solder and heat-shrink one end of a waterproof 4-pin cable to each side of the NeoPixel strip, so that we can hook

 Make sure you always use the same cable gender for input and output, or else it'll get really confusing.
+I used a label printer to make

 ### Pulling Cable